 Among the various threats and hazards the region has identified, five scenarios have been chosen for the regional THIRA process.
 From the terrorism scenarios they are a VBIED and cyber attack, from the natural hazard scenarios they are fire and an earthquake, and among technical hazards the region has chosen a major oil spill.
-These scenarios will provide the region with a further basis for planning and investing in the near future and may be added to or otherwise amended going forward.
+These scenarios will provide the region with a further basis for planning and amended going forward. investing in the no ear future and may l be added to or otherwise